If you’re like most writers, you want to turn your passion for writing into a real online business.

 Mastering your mindset.

-Sorry to get woo-woo on you early in on the article but if I don’t mention it, you probably won’t become successful.
-Seriously, your mindset towards freelance writing (or any online business) is necessary for success.
+Sorry to get woo-woo on you early in on the article, but if I don’t mention it, you probably won’t become successful.
+Seriously, your mindset towards this business (or any online business) is necessary for success.

 Because here’s the thing…your mind will act as your best friend or your worst enemy when you’re starting a business.
 Your brain is designed to align your life to fit your beliefs.